cloudflare/.github/CONTRIBUTING.md

 ## Conduct

-Cloudflare OpenSource follows the Contributor Covenant Code of Conduct.
+Cloudflare OpenSource follows the [Contributor Covenant Code of Conduct].
 You can find a copy in each of our repositories.
 Violating the CoC could result in a warning or a ban to any and all repositories in this origanization.

+[Contributor Covenant Code of Conduct]: CODE_OF_CONDUCT.md

 ## Contact